 Mt. of Beatitudes and Tabgha

 Located near the northeastern area of the sea, the place became known after Yeshua healed a man there who was born blind.
-Yeshua used His spittle and laid hands on him, giving him sight.
-This is the same man who first replied to Jesus that he saw men as trees walking.
-(Mark 8)
+Jesus used His spittle and laid hands on him, giving him sight.
+This is the same man who first replied to Jesus that he saw men as trees walking (Mark 8).

 This vast, mountainous region is also northeast of the sea.
 As we read in the Gospels, this is where Jesus cast the legion of unclean spirits into a herd of swine.
 The pigs ran down the banks of the sea and drowned (Mark 5).

-This city on the western border of the sea was the hometown of Mary.
-Known as Mary Magdalene (Mary of Magdala), she chose to follow Yeshua, after He cast out 7 unclean spirits out of her (Luke 8).
+This city on the northwestern border of the sea was the hometown of Miriam who followed Jesus.
+Known better as Mary Magdalene (Miriam of Magdala), she chose to follow Yeshua, after He cast out 7 unclean spirits out of her (Luke 8).

 Articles Related to the Sea of Galilee